 The Pedal Project’s mission is to get as many children as possible enjoying cycling and to get children pedalling safely without stabilisers.

 Cycling has so many benefits, particularly to both physical and psychological health, as well as the freedom it affords.
 But perhaps the greatest benefit of learning to cycle is the huge boost in confidence it gives; learning a new skill for life.

 We are able to run two groups for six children each in our Pedal Project course.
 These will both be on Wednesday afternoons for 5 weeks.
 Your child must be able to make all 5 sessions.

-The course will start on Wednesday 1st November for 5 sessions, finishing on Wednesday 29th November.
+The course will start after half term on Wednesday 21st February for 5 sessions, finishing on Wednesday 21st March.